MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 ## API-driven provisioning

-This feature is available with Microsoft Entra ID P1, P2 and Microsoft Entra ID Governance subscription.
+This feature is available with Microsoft Entra ID P1, P2 and Microsoft Entra ID Governance subscriptions.
 A subscription license is required for every identity that is sourced using the [/bulkUpload](/graph/api/synchronization-synchronizationjob-post-bulkupload) API and provisioned to either on-premises Active Directory or Microsoft Entra ID.

 ### License scenarios